WSU-kduncan/cicd-3120-Egg-Roll/README.md

     - select create repo
     - add name/description
     - select create
-- Allow DockerHub authentication via CLI using Dockhub credentials
+- How to authenticate with DockerHub via CLI using Dockhub credentials
   - Access account settings and click on security
   - Create "New Access Token" and select read, write, and delete
   - Save the token in a secure location for later access
+  - In WSL2, enter `docker login -u eggr0ll`
+  - At the password prompt, enter the personal access token.
+- How to push container to Dockerhub
+  - `docker push eggr0ll/mysite:latest`
 - Configure GitHub Secrets
   - what credentials are needed - DockerHub credentials (do not state your credentials)
     - open Docker Hub account settings